bpozdena/OneDriveGUI/README.md

 ## Feature highlights
 - Management and configuration of multiple OneDrive accounts
-- Asynchronous real-time sync monitoring of multiple OneDrive accounts
+- Asynchronous real-time monitoring of multiple OneDrive accounts
 - Setup wizard for easy OneDrive profile creation and import
 - Auto-sync on GUI startup
 - Support for GUI based login process